luisdavim/helmquilt/README.md

 # Helmquilt

 Helmquilt is a tool for managing helm patches.
-It allows you to pull helm charts from oter locations, including other git repositories and apply patches to them.
+It allows you to pull helm charts from other locations, including other git repositories and apply patches to them.
 Instead of forking the whole chart you can now just maintain a set of patches and repackage external charts to your needs.

 Like with [quilt](https://www.man7.org/linux/man-pages/man1/quilt.1.html), the key philosophical concept is that your primary working material is patches.